India's COVID crisis spawns black market for oxygen, drugs | DW | 11.05.2021

 Rajan Shukla, a public health official, described it as "daylight robbery."

-"Given the unprecedented circumstances aggrieved families face, they have no option but to pay to these ruthless marketers," he told DW.
+"Given the unprecedented circumstances aggrieved families face, they have no option but to pay to these ruthless marketers," he said.

-Many hospitals have also flouted rules on price caps by overcharging for PPE kits, treatment in intensive care unit and hospital rooms, among others.
+Many hospitals have also flouted rules on price caps by overcharging for personal protective equipment kits, treatment in intensive care units and hospital rooms, among others.

 In some states, courts have had to intervene over the pricing in hospitals.